-If you’ve been researching ERP software options and the different vendors out there, it’s likely you’ve already come across NetSuite.
-But with so many ERP systems out there, why choose NetSuite ERP as your cloud software to improve business performance?
+If you’ve been researching ERP software options and the different vendors out there, it’s likely you’ve come across NetSuite.
+But with so many ERP systems out there, why choose NetSuite as the cloud ERP solution software to help you improve business performance and drive profitability?

 What is NetSuite?

 NetSuite is the world’s largest cloud ERP software vendor, so to say it’s a big deal would be an understatement.
-The cloud ERP software provided is a true, single-source solution.
-That means it doesn’t handle only one part of your business, like your financials and accounting, or just your sales and CRM activity.
+The ERP system is a true, single-source solution.
+NetSuite doesn’t just handle one part of your business, like your financials and accounting or only the sales and CRM activity.
 It’s business management software designed to bring together all core business functions and leverage the benefits of single-source data.
-But more on this later.
+But more on this later...

 See our quick video explainer, for a concise 3-minute overview.

 NetSuite was founded back in 1998.
 Coincidentally, that’s the same year Google was established.
-If you remember when Google first burst onto the scene, it was a time of global technological infancy, relatively speaking.
-Search engines weren’t that smart (nowhere near the machine learning and AI assisted results we see now).
+If you remember when Google first came onto the scene, it was a time of global technology infancy, relatively speaking.
+Search engines weren’t that smart (nowhere near the machine learning and AI assisted functionality we see now).
 The internet was also fairly slow and we were used to hearing that screeching sound of 56K modems on a daily basis.

 At this time, NetSuite was looking to the future.
 It dedicated its operations to delivering business applications over the internet.
-Some people even credit them it being a pioneer of the cloud computing revolution.
-It’s from these origins that NetSuite has drawn much of its strength in today’s competitive cloud-computing space.
-Unlike other vendors, NetSuite ERP didn’t start off as desktop or on-premise software being installed on local servers.
-It had no catching up to do when cloud delivery was becoming the next big thing, NetSuite had no catching up to do.
-Instead, it was setting the scene, based on decades of experience as an established cloud software provider.
+Some people even credit NetSuite as a pioneer of the cloud computing revolution.
+It’s from these origins that the company has drawn strength in today’s competitive cloud-computing space.
+Unlike other vendors, NetSuite didn’t start off as a desktop application or as on-premise software that needed to be installed on local servers.
+It was created as a purely cloud-based system.
+So, when cloud software was becoming the next big thing, NetSuite had no catching up to do.
+Instead, it was setting the scene, based on decades of experience as an established cloud solution provider.

-The cloud-only strategy paid off.
-Today, NetSuite ERP is used by over 40,000 organisations worldwide and is a global cloud ERP platform that continues to improve and expand, year on year.
+The cloud-first strategy paid off.
+Today, NetSuite ERP software is used by over 40,000 organisations worldwide and is a global cloud ERP platform that continues to improve and expand, year on year.

-Considering NetSuite was created during the era of dial-up internet, it’s not surprising its ecosystem has been built for speed, right from the start.
+Considering NetSuite was created during the era of dial-up internet, it’s not surprising its ecosystem was built for speed, right from the start.
 Slow internet speeds may be a challenge for many cloud services such as media-streaming and content services, but not for NetSuite ERP software.
 Running large reports on-demand and running automated updates has been a reality for NetSuite users right from the start.
-Even on a mobile connection, the system remains responsive and fast.
+Even on a mobile connection, the system remains responsive and keeps up with intensive demands.

 When you have all your business data hosted outside your office, you want to be sure about the safety of that data, should anything ever happen.
 NetSuite addresses this by having full data mirroring to off-site locations in place.
 This means if there’s ever an emergency or natural disaster, all your important business data resides safely in a separate location – unaffected by what’s happened and readily available.
-NetSuite software also employs multiple levels of data redundancy, which means there are a number of redundant systems ready to take over in the event of hardware failure.
-The result is zero interruption to customers in their service.
-All these data safety measures working together have seen NetSuite consistently meet a 99.98% service uptime to its customers, globally.
+NetSuite's ERP software also employs multiple levels of data redundancy, which means there are a number of redundant systems ready to take over in the event of hardware failure.
+The result is zero interruption to customers.
+All these data safety measures working together have seen NetSuite consistently meet a 99.98% service up-time to its customers, globally.

-If you’re considering an ERP vendor that uses 3rd party data centres instead of their own services, it’s important to ask a few more questions and get the best understanding where your data is being kept and the security measures in place that will be keeping your data safe.
+If you’re considering an ERP vendor that uses 3rd party data centres instead of their own services, it’s important to ask a few questions to get a better understanding of where your data is being kept and the security measures in place that will be keeping your data safe.

 It’s a question many people have with cloud software platforms – who owns the data when it comes to cloud solutions?
 For NetSuite, that’s easily answered.
 You retain ownership of your data.
 You license the platform on which your data is stored, but the data always remains yours.
 It’s that simple.

-Cloud-based data access may seem new, but it’s actually been evolving for decades.
-It’s also more a part of our everyday lives now than you may realise.
-When you access Facebook, sign in to Google Chrome to save your browsing history or use internet banking, you’re accessing your personal, cloud-based data, that’s being held within that provider’s systems.
+Cloud-based data access may seem like a modern idea, but in reality, it's been evolving for decades now and is more a part of our everyday life than you may realise.
+When you access internet banking or sync your Google Chrome bookmarks and browsing history, you’re working with personal, cloud-based data that’s being held within those providers' systems.
 What makes the real difference is the software application security and hardware security measures that are used.

-NetSuite ERP has application security that includes Custom Attribute encryption, IP address restriction functionality, strong password policies, two-factor authentication for privileged roles, security alerts on failed password attempts, role-level access controls and idle disconnection that keeps your data safe if users forget to log out of the system.
+NetSuite ERP has application security that includes Custom Attribute encryption, IP address restriction functionality, strong password policies, two-factor authentication for privileged roles, security alerts on any failed password attempts, role-level access controls and idle disconnection that keeps your data safe if users forget to log out of the system.

 On the hardware side, JCurve ERP uses NetSuite's data centres which all exist on fully guarded premises with 24/7 monitoring and CCTV surveillance.
 There’s also a dedicated, global security team keeping constant checks, along with multiple levels of security for physical access to all data centre locations.

 With all information stored and tracked within one platform, you have a full history of interactions with every customer, sales transactions, calendar appointments, reminders, scheduled meetings, and more.

-Using a single platform, sales reps out on the road are also more empowered.
-They can provide customers with real-time updates on product and stock information, and access a full history of customer orders and invoices, and provide a much better customer experience.
+Using a single platform, sales reps out on the road also become more empowered.
+They can provide customers with live updates on product and stock information, access a full history of customer orders and invoices, and provide a much better customer experience.

-Some vendors refer to their system as an “ERP system” without it being the whole truth.
+Some providers refer to their software as an “ERP system” without it being the whole truth.
 An ERP (Enterprise Resource Planning) manages all core functionality within the one platform.
 It's not just a financial system with inventory bolted on or a sales and marketing system with CRM functionality.
 ERP is your single-source solution for all core business data and functionality.